nbeaumont/appro-img-deliverer/README.md

 ## Features:

-- displays a small sized version of an image for all devices, no more than 480px tall if in portrait mode, and no more than 480px wide if in landscape mode.
+- Displays a small sized version of an image for all devices, no more than 480px tall if in portrait mode, and no more than 480px wide if in landscape mode.

-- delivers in a lightbox, a large version of the image, adapted to the screen resolution of the device it is viewed on.
+- Deliver, in a lightbox, a large version of that image, adapted to the rendering surface of the output device it is viewed on.

-- adapts the largest dimension of the image delivered, to the largest dimension of the device.
-For example, if you have a breakpoint at 640px in your CSS Media Queries and your device screen resolution is 360px by 640px; if your image is in portrait mode, its height is going to be 640px, and if it is in landscape mode, its width is going to be 640px.
+- Adapts the largest dimension of the image delivered, to the largest dimension of the rendering surface of the output device.
+For example, if you have a breakpoint at 640px in your CSS Media Queries and your viewport size is 360px by 511px; if the image to be delivered is in portrait mode, its height will be 640px, and if it is in landscape mode, its width will be 640px.

-- serves the same image, whether the device is in portrait or landscape mode on most common mobile devices, to avoid downloading a new image after a change in orientation.
+- Serve the same image, whether the device is in portrait or landscape mode on most common mobile devices, to avoid downloading a new image on orientation change.
 Devices and resolutions covered are the ones found in Google Chrome devTools, Device Mode and Mobile Emulation.

-- supports high resolution displays with a device pixel ratio equal or superior to 2.
+- Add support for high resolution display with a device pixel ratio equal or superior to 2.

 ## [Demo](http://htmlpreview.github.io/?https://rawgit.com/nbeaumont/appro-img-deliverer/master/index.html)